mobify/workshop--adaptivejs-site-1x/README.md

     When you override the `contentBlock` key, you can add your own markup that is specific to this new page.
 For more information, view our documentation on [view inheritance](https://cloud.mobify.com/docs/adaptivejs/adapting/views/#/view-inheritance/) and [block overrides](https://cloud.mobify.com/docs/adaptivejs/adapting/dustjs-cheat-sheet/#/block-overrides/).

-10. In the `contentBlock` key, add the two keys that you defined in the corresponding view file:
+10. In the `contentBlock` key, add the two `title` and `listing` keys that you defined in the corresponding view file:

     ```
     {<contentBlock}